”Plays like a village full of haunted fiddlers”, wrote the leading Finnish newspaper about Emilia Lajunen.

 Lajunen’s instruments are the violin and the keyed fiddle.
 She is a member in such groups as Suo, Spontaani Vire, Juuri & Juuri, Duo Emilia Lajunen & Suvi Oskala, Ritva Nero.
 Her solo album, Turkoosi Polkupyörä, was released in 2012.
 Lajunen has succeeded in many solo competitions in folk music.
 She won 2th prize of solo class in NORD 08, Scandinavian Master Competition in 2008, in Sälen Sweden.
 She has won twice Konsta Jylhä -competition at first as a soloist in traditional serie on 2011 and on 2012 with Duo Emilia Lajunen & Suvi Oskala also in traditional serie.
 Besides of that she has been nominated Teosto prize on 2014 with Juuri & Juuri: Quiet Rapture & Fiddlers CD and with same duo they got Emma prize on 2014.

-Besides being a musician and working with several bands and musicians, she has worked also in theatre and dance productions and composed music fo puppet theatre shows like L.Optica, Sonata Solana (Dance) and Puupoika (performed in Seurasaari during summers 2006-2008) and Mytty-iltamat (2018, 2019).
+Besides being a musician and working with several bands and musicians, she has worked also in theatre and dance productions and composed music fo puppet theatre shows like L.Optica, Sonata Solana (Dance), Puupoika (performed in Seurasaari during summers 2006-2008) and Mytty-iltamat (2018, 2019).